spark148/new_glmdr/README.md

 ## Exponential Family Generalized Linear Models Done Right

-In an exponential family generalized linear model (binomial, poisson, multinomial, and product multinomial response), the maximum likelihood estimate (MLE) does not exist in the conventional sense when solutions are "at infinity" (in terms of canonical parameters) or "on the boundary" (in terms of mean value parameters).
+In the generalized linear model, the maximum likelihood estimate (MLE) does not exist in the conventional sense when solutions are "at infinity" in terms of canonical parameters or "on the boundary" in terms of mean value parameters.
+The glmdr handles this case for the full discrete exponential families generalized linear models (binomial, poisson, multinomial, and product multinomial response).
+It provides valid hypothesis tests, confidence intervals and its corresponding summary.
-Functions for doing valid hypothesis tests and confidence intervals even in "solutions at infinity" cases are included.

 ## Usage